 Introduction and Historical Background to the play The Crucible

-Arthur Miller’s was inspired by the McCarthy hearings of the 1950s.
+The McCarthy hearings of the 1950s inspired Arthur Miller’s.
 His play “The Crucible” highlights inconsistencies of the witch trials held in Salem causing extreme behavior resulted from malicious desires and hidden plan.

 Witchcraft Trail in “The Crucible”